mojochao/manifestus/docs/README.md

 ## Prior art

-The `manifestus` app is inspired by the [Rendered Manifests](https://medium.com/@PlanB./rendered-manifests-pattern-the-new-standard-for-gitops-c0b9b020f3b6) pattern, which is a new-ish practice for GitOps workflows that uses rendered manifests as the source of truth for the state of a Kubernetes cluster.
+The `manifestus` app is inspired by the [Rendered Manifests](https://medium.com/@PlanB./rendered-manifests-pattern-the-new-standard-for-gitops-c0b9b020f3b6) pattern, which is an emerging best practice for GitOps workflows that uses rendered manifests as the source of truth for Kubernetes cluster state.

 Other tools existing in this space include: